jerobado/Study/ASP.NET Core/README.md

 Definition of terms/concept
 ---

+**Application model**
+- it's a typically a whole group of different services and classes and is more of a concept -- anything needed to perform some sort of business action in your application.

+**Ambient values**
+- are the route values for the current request.
+They include controller and action when called from an MVC controller but can also include additional route values that were set when the action or Razor Page was initially located using routing.

 **Binding model**
+- extract values from a request and uses them to create .NET object.
 - is one or more objects that act as a "container" for the data provided in a request -- data that's required by a page handler
+- input to a Razor page
+- is all the information that's provided by the user when making a request, as well as additional contextual data.
+- model binding is great for reducing repetitive code
+- there a two (2) different ways to use model binding in Razor Pages:
+    1. Decorate properties on your PageModel witht the `[BindProperty]` attribute
+    2. Add parameters to your page handler method.

+**Blazor**
+- is a framework that allows you to build interactive client-side web applications by either leveraging the WebAssembly standard to run .NET code directly in your browser, or by using a stateful model with SignalR

+**DataAnnotations**
+- handy attributes that creates validation for your fields
+- System.Components.DataAnnotations
+- i.e. `[Required]`, `[EmailAddress]`, `[Phone]`, etc.
+- are good for input validation of properties in isolation, but not so good for validating business roles

 **Dependency Injection or the Inversion of Control (IoC)**
 - is a software engineering technique in which an object (client) uses another object's method (services)